Mitch McConnell

-McConnell first served as a Deputy United States Assistant Attorney General under President Gerald Ford from 1974 until 1975 and went on to serve as Jefferson County Judge/Executive from 1977 until 1984 in his home state of Kentucky.
-McConnell was first elected to the U.S. Senate in 1984 and is the second Kentuckian to serve as a party leader in the Senate.
-During the 1998 and 2000 election cycles, he was chairman of the National Republican Senatorial Committee.
-He was elected Majority Whip in the 108th Congress and re-elected to the post in 2004.
-In November 2006 he was elected Senate minority leaderthe post he held until Republicans took control of the Senate in 2015.

 McConnell holds conservative political positions, although he was known as a pragmatist and a moderate Republican early in his political career.
-He led opposition to stricter campaign finance laws, culminating in the U.S. Supreme Court ruling Citizens United v.
-FEC that partially overturned the Bipartisan Campaign Reform Act (McCain-Feingold) in 2010.
-McConnell worked to withhold Republican support for major presidential initiatives during the Obama administration, having made frequent use of the filibuster, and blocked many of President Obama's judicial nominees, including Supreme Court nominee Merrick Garland.
+He led opposition to stricter campaign finance laws, culminating in the U.S. Supreme Court decision Citizens United v.
+FEC, which partially overturned the Bipartisan Campaign Reform Act (McCain-Feingold) in 2010.
+McConnell worked to withhold Republican support for major presidential initiatives during the Obama administration, making frequent use of the filibuster, and blocked many of President Barack Obama's judicial nominees, including Supreme Court nominee Merrick Garland.

-During the Trump administration, the Senate Republican majority under his leadership passed the Tax Cuts and Jobs Act of 2017, the Economic Growth, Regulatory Relief and Consumer Protection Act in 2018, the First Step Act, and confirmed a record number of federal appeals court judges during a president's first two years.
-McConnell invoked the "nuclear option" to eliminate the 60-vote requirement to end a filibuster for Supreme Court nominations, after his predecessor Harry Reid had previously eliminated the filibuster for all other presidential nominations; Trump subsequently won confirmation battles on Neil Gorsuch, Brett Kavanaugh and Amy Coney Barrett for the Supreme Court.
-While supportive of many of Trump's domestic and foreign policies, McConnell was critical of Trump's attempts to overturn the 2020 presidential election, and despite voting to acquit on Trump's second impeachment trial on reasons related to the constitutionality of impeaching a former president, deemed him "practically and morally responsible" for the January 6 United States Capitol attack.
+During the first Trump administration, the Senate Republican majority under McConnell's leadership passed the Tax Cuts and Jobs Act of 2017, the Economic Growth, Regulatory Relief and Consumer Protection Act in 2018, the First Step Act, and the Great American Outdoors Act, and confirmed a record number of federal appeals court judges during a president's first two years.
+McConnell invoked the nuclear option to eliminate the 60-vote requirement to end a filibuster for Supreme Court nominations, after his predecessor Harry Reid had eliminated the filibuster for all other presidential nominations; Trump subsequently won Supreme Court confirmation battles over Neil Gorsuch, Brett Kavanaugh and Amy Coney Barrett.
+While supportive of most of Trump's domestic and foreign policies, McConnell criticized Trump's attempts to overturn the 2020 presidential election, and despite voting to acquit in Trump's second impeachment trial for reasons related to the constitutionality of impeaching a former president, deemed him "practically and morally responsible" for the January 6 United States Capitol attack.
+In late 2024, McConnell wrote an essay on his current view of American power and the foreign policy mistakes of former presidents.

-McConnell is married to former secretary of transportation and former secretary of labor Elaine Chao.
-In 2015 and 2019, Time listed McConnell as one of the 100 most influential people in the world.
+In 2015, 2019 and 2023, Time listed McConnell as one of the 100 most influential people in the world.
+On February 28, 2024, McConnell announced that he would step down as the Senate Republican Conference Leader in January 2025, but would serve the remainder of his Senate term.
+An internal election to fill the post of Senate Republican Leader was held on November 13, in which South Dakota senator John Thune was selected.
+On February 20, 2025, McConnell announced he would not run for an eighth Senate term in 2026 and would retire from politics.
+This came after increasing concerns about his health and ability to continue serving.